 Assess the social and cultural impacts of recruiting and training the construction or operational workforces from within the host community and of bringing in workers from outside.
-Outline the workforce roster assumptions for the purpose of the EIS and the impacts on the social environment of the camps.

 Estimate the population growth due to the proposal, directly, indirectly (such as due to service industry growth) and cumulatively with other projects, providing detail on gender, age and any other relevant cohorts.
 Assess the potential impacts on: